-Andrew Muhammad is Chief of the International Demand and Trade Branch in ERS's Market and Trade Economics Division.
-His work in the branch has focused on global food demand and agricultural trade; export competiveness and developing countries; trade agreements; and import demand analysis.
+Andrew Muhammad is Associate Director of ERS's Market and Trade Economics Division.
+He previously served as Chief of the division's International Demand and Trade Branch.
+His work in the branch focused on global food demand and agricultural trade; export competiveness and developing countries; trade agreements; and import demand analysis.

 Andrew is a 2005 Beta Gamma Sigma Honorary Faculty Inductee; 2002-2003 Teacher of the Year, College of Business, Southern University; 2000 Food Distribution Research Society Outstanding Ph.D.
 Dissertation Award recipient, and Food and Resource Economics Department, Outstanding Ph.D.
 Dissertation Award recipient, University of Florida.

 Andrew received a Ph.D. in Food and Resource Economics in 2000 from the University of Florida, an M.S. in Agricultural Economics from the University of Missouri in 1996, and a B.S. in Agribusiness from Southern University in 1993.